dylwedma11748/patreon-java-v2/README.md

 Webhooks and OAuthClients are currently not supported.

 ## Using the library
+Full documentation for the library is available [here](https://dylwedma11748.github.io/patreon-java-v2/index.html).

 To use the library, you'll need your creator access token.
 You can find it on the [Patreon Platform](https://www.patreon.com/portal/registration/register-clients).
-Do NOT share your token with anyone else.
+Do **NOT** share your token with anyone else.

 ### Initializing
 Create a new instance of PatreonAPI with your access token.